elixir-lang/elixir/README.md

     my_function = -> (x, y) x + y
     my_function.(1, 2) % => 3

-In such cases, parenthesis are always required.
+In such cases, parentheses are always required.

 Another useful extension Elixir adds to functions is the easy generation of anonymous functions.
 For instance, suppose you have a list of cars and you want to get their names.
 A way to do that would be: